realisticattorney/JS-Platform/README.md

 ## � Contributing

-This is a project for educational purposes only, not open to contributions (thank for your interest).
+This is a project for educational purposes only, not open to contributions (thank for your interest, however).

 ## Attributions and Credit